Minds On

 Based on what you’ve learned so far, and the image of the map of the division of Upper and Lower Canada, can you predict any challenges or conflicts that could have happened with this divide?

-In 1867, the Constitution Act was revisited and became the foundational document of Confederation when all of the colonies came together and formed Canada.
+In 1867, the Constitution Act was revisited and became the foundational document of Confederation when several colonies came together and formed Canada.
 It outlined the structure of the government in Canada and the distribution of powers between central Parliament and provincial legislatures.
 In 1982, the Constitution Act was patriated.
 This means that Canada was no longer under the control of Britain and they were entirely independent.
 However, not all groups involved agreed to this.
 The government of Quebec did not approve the Act in 1982, which has been debated ever since.

 Investigate the following article to learn a little more about the moment when the Queen signed the Constitution Act of 1982.